-A number of valuable races in Britain are only open to two-year-old thoroughbreds that have been sold at public auction and Tim is a regular at the annual bloodstock sales looking for his the next winner.
+A number of valuable races in Britain are only open to two-year-old thoroughbreds that have been sold at public auction and Tim is a regular at the annual bloodstock sales looking for his next winner.

 Seven years after Somnus took the Doncaster Bloodstock Sales St Leger Yearling Stakes in 2002, another bumper cheque was banked when Midnight Martini won the £300,000 race in 2009.
 The juvenile filly, picked out of the Doncaster sale ring, netted £147,720 for her connections after beating Carnaby Street and Sole Power.